Join the club for food lovers and unlock rewards

 Sangam Manchester City Centre

-What: A favourite in Manchester for authentic Indian cuisine, Sangam has moved from its old Curry Mile site to a swanky new city centre spot.
+What: A favourite in Manchester for authentic Indian cuisine, Sangam has moved from its old Curry Mile site to a swanky new city centre spot, with two extra locations in Didsbury and Heald Green.
 The homely old dining room is much-missed, but this buzzy spot is just as good, albeit in a very different way.
-Meanwhile, the food is still outstanding, and the menu is filled with tandoori classics, fresh seafood and a wholesome 'healthy menu'.
+The decorative interiors are complete with booths, which are great for groups.
+The food is still outstanding and the menu is filled with tandoori classics, like chicken tikka and tandoori salmon.

 Where: 98 Portland Street, M1 4GX